Plotinus: Against causal astrology

 Plotinus seems to be one of the first to have argued against the then popular notion of causal astrology.
 In the late tractate 2.3, "Are the stars causes?", Plotinus makes the argument that specific stars influencing one's fortune (a common Hellenistic theme) attributes irrationality to a perfect universe, and invites moral depravity.
 He does, however, claim the stars and planets are ensouled, as witnessed by their movement.

+Film studies

+Plotinian concepts have been discussed in a cinematic context and relate Plotinus' theory of time as a transitory intelligible movement of the soul to Bergson’s and Deleuze’s time-image.

 Influence

 Ancient world

 The emperor Julian the Apostate was deeply influenced by neoplatonism, as was Hypatia of Alexandria.
 Neoplatonism influenced many Christians as well, including Pseudo-Dionysius the Areopagite.
-St. Augustine, though often referred to as a "Platonist," acquired his Platonist philosophy through the mediation of the Neoplatonist teachings of Plotinus.
+St. Augustine, though often referred to as a "Platonist", acquired his Platonist philosophy through the mediation of the Neoplatonist teachings of Plotinus.

 Christianity

 Plotinus' philosophy had an influence on the development of Christian theology.
 In A History of Western Philosophy, philosopher Bertrand Russell wrote that:

 The Eastern Orthodox position on energy, for example, is often contrasted with the position of the Roman Catholic Church, and in part this is attributed to varying interpretations of Aristotle and Plotinus, either through Thomas Aquinas for the Roman Catholics or Gregory Palamas for the Orthodox Christians.